jdemartino78/vibe_coding_a2a_agent/README.md

 Now, we will deploy our three agents to Vertex AI Agent Engine.

 1.  **Create and Activate Virtual Environment & Install Agent Dependencies:**
-    Navigate to the agents directory and create a virtual environment, then install dependencies. **Ensure `google-cloud-aiplatform` is at least version `1.127.0` to avoid `TypeError: _default_instrumentor_builder() got an unexpected keyword argument 'enable_tracing'`.**
+    Navigate to the agents directory, create a virtual environment, install dependencies, and then install the local package in editable mode. **Ensure `google-cloud-aiplatform` is at least version `1.127.0` to avoid `TypeError: _default_instrumentor_builder() got an unexpected keyword argument 'enable_tracing'`.**
     ```bash
-    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents && uv venv && source .venv/bin/activate && uv sync --python 3.12)
+    (cd a2a-on-ae-multiagent-memorybank/a2a_agents && uv venv && source .venv/bin/activate && uv sync --python 3.12 && uv pip install -e .)
     ```

 2.  **Deploy All Agents:**
     Run the `deploy_agents.sh` script to deploy all agents:
     ```bash
-    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents && ./deploy_agents.sh)
+    (cd a2a-on-ae-multiagent-memorybank/a2a_agents && ./deploy_agents.sh)
     ```
     This script will deploy the agents and save their URLs and Engine IDs in the root `.env` file.